 Given at Rome in public session, solemnly held in the Vatican Basilica in the year of our Lord one thousand eight hundred and seventy, on the eighteenth day of July, in the twenty-fifth year of Our Pontificate.

-Pray for Pope Benedict XVI the one and only living Pope, and for all who have been and are being scandalized and led into error, schism, and apostasy by the Bergoglian Antipapacy.
+Pray for Pope Benedict XVI the one and only living Pope, whether he likes it or not, and for all who have been and are being scandalized and led into error, schism, and apostasy by the Bergoglian Antipapacy.